engineyard/ey-docs/pages/database-password.md

 * **database name.** The database is always named the same as your application.
 In examples, "myapp" is the application name.
-* **username.** This is the name of the database user?.
+* **username.** This is the name of the database user.
 This username is always deploy.
 * **password.** This is the password for the deploy database user and also the root database user.
 It is an automatically-generated, case-sensitive, alphanumeric string.
 In examples, "MyP4ssW0rd" is the database password.
 * **host.** This identifies the server instance that is hosting the database.